Krishn-aGopal/Institute-Academic-Portal/README.md

-# Student Registration Portal
+# Institute Academic Portal

 ## Introduction
-The Student Registration Portal is a comprehensive university system designed to facilitate the management and access of student information.
+The Institute Academic Portal is a comprehensive university system designed to facilitate the management and access of student information.
 This portal provides distinct roles and functionalities for students, instructors, and administrators, ensuring a streamlined and secure environment for managing academic data.

 ## Technologies Used
 - **Frontend**: